-Cash flow from investing activities decreased during the year ended December 31, 2019 due to a reduction in proceeds from disposition of marketable securities and a decrease in purchases of property, plant and equipment.
-In 2018, the Company received Venezuelan government bonds with a market value, at the time of the agreement, of approximately \$88.5 million as payment under the Settlement Agreement.
-The bonds were subsequently sold for approximately \$74.3 million and the Company realized a \$14.2 million loss on the sale during the year ended December 31, 2018.
-As of December 31, 2019, the Company held approximately \$5.6 million of Brisas Project related equipment intended for future sale or use (See Note 6 to the audited consolidated financial statements).
+Cash flow from investing activities increased during the year ended December 31, 2020 due to an increase in proceeds from disposition of marketable securities and proceeds from sales of property, plant and equipment.
+As of December 31, 2020, the Company held approximately \$1.9 million of Brisas Project related equipment intended for future sale (See Note 6 to the audited consolidated financial statements).